 On Friday, Feb.
 10 — during Black History Month — Goshen College will officially dedicate the newly-named Juanita Lark Welcome Center in honor of Juanita Jewell Lark, the college’s first African-American graduate in 1943, following a special convocation about her life.

 More than 20 Science Olympiad teams from 15 area middle and high schools will gather on the Goshen College campus to compete in hands-on science events for the annual Science Olympiad regional tournament on Saturday, Feb.
 11.

-Marc Cohn, a Grammy award-winning singer and songwriter, will come to Goshen for a Performing Arts Series concert in the Music Center’s Sauder Concert Hall on Saturday, Oct.
-1 at 7:30 p.m.
-This show will be part of Cohn’s 25th anniversary concert tour.
+The St. Olaf Choir will come to Goshen College for a concert in the Music Center’s Sauder Concert Hall on Wednesday, Feb.
+8 at 7:30 p.m. as part of their 2017 winter tour.